wahlflo/showExposedGitHubEmails/README.md

 # showExposedGitHubEmails
-A crawler who lists all emails used by one person in github using the GitHup API.
+Is a crawler which lists all email addresses used in commits of a specific GitHub user using the GitHub API.

+It iterates through all public respositories owned by the user and all commits in each of these repositories.

 ## Installation